JCardoso-IAM/Microsoft-Entra-ID-Enterprise-Application-Integration/README.md

 Test User 2 was assigned directly to the application Test User 3 remained unassigned
 This still allowed validation of authorization controls.

+## Access Validation Testing
+Test 1 - Authorized User Access
+Expected Result
+Assigned users should be able to access the Zoom application through the My Apps portal Actual Result
+Pass
+Test User 2 successfully authenticated and the Zoom application was visble

+Test 2 Unauthorized User Access
+Expected Result
+Unassigned user should not see the Zoom application Actual Result
+Pass
+Test User 2 was unable to view the application due to the lack of assignment

+##Screenshots